Homeowner guide

 What happens if I ignore an HOA debt sent to collections?

 Ignoring HOA collection activity is dangerous.
 The HOA can still pursue a lien on your property, report the debt to credit bureaus, and initiate foreclosure proceedings for unpaid assessments.
-Collection accounts also accrue interest and fees over time.
+Collection accounts also accrue interest and attorney fees over time β a $500 debt can become $2,000+.
+Never ignore collection notices.

 Can an HOA collection agency call me at work?

 Under the FDCPA, debt collectors cannot call you at work if you tell them your employer prohibits such calls.
-Send a written cease contact letter specifying that all communication must be in writing only.
+Send a written cease communication letter specifying that all future communication must be in writing via mail only.
+The collector must comply after receiving this letter.

 How long does an HOA collection account stay on my credit report?

-A collection account can remain for 7 years from the date of first delinquency.
-You can negotiate a "pay for delete" agreement to have the entry removed entirely upon payment.
+A collection account can remain on your credit report for 7 years from the date of first delinquency.
+You may be able to negotiate a 'pay for delete' agreement β full payment in exchange for the collection agency requesting removal of the entry from your credit report.

 Can I dispute an HOA debt that was from a previous owner?

-Generally, you are not responsible for HOA debts incurred by a previous owner — provided the debt was not disclosed and you did not assume it as part of the purchase.
-However, some states give HOAs super-priority liens that survive property transfers.
-Consult an attorney immediately.
+Generally, you are not personally responsible for HOA debts incurred by a previous owner β but some states give HOAs 'super-priority' liens that can survive property transfers and must be satisfied at closing.
+If you discover this issue after purchase, consult a real estate attorney immediately.

 Generate a professional, state-specific dispute letter in 2 minutes.